Meet our Chief Instructors

 Master Nicole Peterman, Oh Dan

 Master Nicole Peterman holds the rank of Oh Dan (5th degree Black Belt) and is a certified Master Instructor and member in good standing with the World Tang Soo Do Association.
 She began training at Penn State Martial Arts Group in 1994 under the direction of Master Mike Kaye, and also trained under Master Charles Vaughn at Vaughn's Dojang in Phoenixville from 1995 to 1997.
-Earning her Cho Dan (black belt) in 1997 and her Master's belt in 2014, Master N. Peterman is the Chief Instructor at the Honey Brook studio location.
+Earning her Cho Dan (black belt) in 1997 and her Master's belt in 2014.

 Master Nicole Peterman was inducted into the Philadelphia Historic Martial Arts Society Hall of Fame in July 2017.